PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 `_pre_terminal_affine_instancenorm_post_bias_stats`,
 `_absolute_final_instancenorm_post_bias_stats`, and the nested convergence call fixed.
 Commit and push only; do not create, reopen, or update a pull request.

+## Very-late InstanceNorm post-bias result characterization checkpoint

+The second of the four direct `_optimize_transpose_instancenorm_posttranspose_bias_add_nhwc_chains()` calls returns the same stable one-counter dictionary as the three already captured direct occurrences.
+It is the only remaining raw direct result; the nested convergence call separately consumes its counter.

+A strict expected-failure orchestration contract requires that second direct result to be retained as `_very_late_instancenorm_post_bias_stats`.
+It fixes the preceding diagnostics-aware `run_pad_layout_cleanup()` call and following live- LayoutState InstanceNorm residual/Mul/Concat owner, while preserving the terminal, pre-terminal, absolute-final, and nested occurrence contracts.

+At implementation, replace only the second direct expression with an assignment and update the existing four-direct occurrence-shape assertions.
+Do not change the other direct or nested calls, existing targets, wrapper or indexed owner, one-key schema, rewrite guards, positive-only pruning, GraphIndex/LayoutState/candidate/max-rewrite controls, callback arguments, pass order, adjacent targets, dependencies, diagnostics, or TensorFlow behavior.
+The retained value must have no consumer or additional graph work.

+Characterization validation completed sequentially under `uv`:

+- owner rewrite, indexed Swish, all direct/nested occurrence accounting, terminal/final boundaries, architecture, and pass-efficiency gate:
+  `386 passed, 1 xfailed in 19.35s`
+- branch-changed broad suite plus indexed Swish, all occurrence accounting, terminal/final boundaries, architecture, and pass-efficiency coverage:
+  `1419 passed, 1 xfailed in 24.80s`

+The sole strict expected failure is the intentionally unimplemented very-late InstanceNorm post-bias result retention contract above.
+Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.